jedijulia/nlp-tourism/README.md

 nlp-tourism
 ===========
-automatic identification and sentiment analysis of tourism-related tweets from the Philippines
+automatic identification, sentiment analysis and mapping of tourism-related tweets from the Philippines